 How to Choose the Best Long-Term Care Insurance (LTCI) for you

 Today, Long-Term Care Insurance comes in many forms.
 The best Long-Term Care Insurance policy for you might be a traditional guaranteed renewable comprehensive policy.
-It is possible, however, the best long-term care insurance policy might be one that only provides for care in your home.
-Or the finest Long-Term Care Insurance coverage might be a rider on an insurance policy.
-In order to find the right long term care insurance policy for your situation, you should first understand six (6) key features.
+It is possible, however, that the best long-term care insurance policy might be one that only provides for care in your home.
+Or the finest Long-Term Care Insurance coverage might be a rider on a life insurance policy or an annuity.
+In order to find the right long-term care insurance policy for your situation, you should first understand six (6) key features.

 Your six (6) key features to determine the best long-term care insurance for you